Trinlay Khachöd Ling

 History

 From the 1970s to the 1990s, TKL was previously known as the Swami Rudrananda Ashram (RUDI’s Big Indian for short).
-Rudra is an epithet for the deity Shiva.
-Upon Rudi’s passing, the ashram was purchased by Dr. John Mann who continued running it as a spiritual learning center for several decades.
+Rudra is an epithet for the fierce primordial aspect of the deity Shiva, also known as Mahadeva.
+Ananda means bliss, so in short it was the ashram of Shiva’s primordial bliss.
+Upon Rudi’s passing, the ashram was managed by Rudi’s close disciple Dr. John Mann, who continued running it as a spiritual learning center for several decades.

 In 2014, the first portion of the land was donated to the Bodhivastu Foundation so that it could continue to serve its main purpose as a meditation and retreat sanctuary.
-In 2018, Bodhivastu purchased the remaining portion of the land, and thus became the sole custodians of the entire property.
+In 2018, Bodhivastu officially took over the stewardship of the remaining portion of the land as well, enabling it to be sustained as an accessible sanctuary in perpetuity.

 Visit Us